talsec/Free-RASP-Community/README.md

 # :outbox_tray: Cloud Services

 Cloud services are shared both for Android and iOS.
-Cloud services (i.e., reports and email alerts) for freeRASP are provided by Talsec free of charge.
-However, freeRASP currently does not support self-hosted cloud service.
+Cloud services (i.e., reports and email alerts) for freeRASP are provided by Talsec free of charge within FUP.
+Only commercial plans currently support customer managed or inhouse audit/monitoring data collection cloud service.

 * Anonymized data logs are sent to ElasticSearch
 * Data are continuously evaluated and ML-classified to detect anomalies